pudly/schmopera-hugo/content/articles/a-faq-checklist-for-opera-newbies.md

 ---
-title: A FAQ checklist for opera newbies
+title: "A FAQ checklist for opera newbies"
 ---

 ## Do I need to dress up?